ongzs-ivan/ongzs-ivan.github.io/pages/about.md

 </p>

 <p>
-Outside of programming, I have some experience in game design and I hope to create my own mecha-themed games in the future.
+Outside of programming, I have some experience in game design and I hope to create my own series of mecha-themed games in the future.
 </p>

 </div>